Guns N' Roses: Continued touring, new recordings and Use Your Illusion remaster

 Later in 2021, Slash stated that the band had been reworking Chinese-era songs for future release.
 In 2022, he further confirmed that the band was working on more new songs that might be compiled later, stating "There's new Guns material coming out as we speak, and we'll probably keep putting it out until the entire record's worth of stuff is done".
 He later said that two more of these singles would probably be released by June.

 On September 20, 2022, the band announced a remastered deluxe box set of the two Illusion albums, Use Your Illusion (Super Deluxe Edition), released November 11, 2022.
 The box set features both albums remastered, alongside two live concerts from 1991 (New York) and 1992 (Las Vegas), a blu-ray of the New York concert, photographs & memorabilia.
 The box set was preceded with a live version of "You Could Be Mine" as the lead single.

+Guns N' Roses continued touring with the Guns N' Roses 2023 Tour.
+On June 24, 2023, the band headlined Glastonbury Festival for the first time.
+The performance garnered mixed reviews – with some publications calling it one of the worst headlining sets in festival history – prompting the band to respond, claiming technical difficulties resulted in a poor mix.

+On August 18, 2023, the band released a new single, the piano-driven song "Perhaps".
+The song's 'R-side' "The General" was released digitally and on the Perhaps vinyl on December 8, 2023.

+Ferrer exits, Isaac Carpenter joins

+In December 2024, the band announced the "Because What You Want & What You Get Are Two Completely Different Things Tour" scheduled for 2025.

+On March 19, 2025, longtime drummer Frank Ferrer departed from Guns N' Roses.
+A day later, on March 20, the band announced that Isaac Carpenter was the new drummer.

+On July 5, 2025, the band performed several Black Sabbath covers at the Back to the Beginning farewell show.
+In October 2025, a remastered version of Live Era '87–'93 was announced, set to arrive on vinly on November 21.